AY2526S1-CS2103T-W14-2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User provides the details for the food place(Name, phone number, email address and postal address)
+1. User provides the details for the food place.
 2. BiteBuddy adds the food place and displays confirmation.

     Use case ends.